MEET JOHANNA LÓPEZ

 Johanna was elected to represent District 2 on the Orange County School Board in 2018 after her campaign was fully run by current and former OCPS students.
 She has championed the well-being and safety of students in the wake of the pandemic, worked to empower the most vulnerable students, fought to increase benefits and pay for teachers and other school staff, and successfully led the renaming of Stonewall Jackson Middle School to Roberto Clemente Middle School.

-Johanna is also the Executive Director at Alianza Center, an Orlando-based non-profit organization that focuses on empowering the Latino community, where she has led COVID-19 vaccination and information campaigns, youth summer camps, and community-based civic engagement programs.
+Johanna works also as a business strategist for Urbander, a minority woman-owned local small business.
+She is the former Executive Director at Alianza Center, an Orlando-based non-profit organization that focuses on empowering the Latino community, where she has led COVID-19 vaccination and information campaigns, youth summer camps, and community-based civic engagement programs.

 Johanna has lived in our community for almost twenty-five years.
 During her free time, you can find her dancing salsa, teaching her three-year-old granddaughter Eliza how to read, or playing with her family dogs Moca and Mavi.